Running After Heart Valve Surgery: Patient Success Stories

 Anyways, the run this morning was great.
 There is a sense of liberation that occurred as I huffed and puffed through downtown Tokyo.
 Granted, I’m not Veronika Meyer climbing Mount Everest following heart valve replacement surgery, but you never know!

-I hope this help you understand more about running after heart valve surgery.
+Hope this helps you learn more about running after heart surgery!

 Keep on tickin!